papoanaya/wmii_newlisp/README.md

 every transaction.
 A solution is being researched.

 * Move from the shell implementation to direct libixp calls.
-Should improve performance at the expense of memory consumptions.
+Should improve performance at the expense of memory consumption.
 This is a long term objective.

 * Dmenu is being used rather than the default wmimenu.
 This is because